tomaschyly/tch_appliable_core/README.md

 For non resposive screens/apps you extend `AbstractScreen` & `AbstractScreenState`.

+CoreApp screens currently support creation of `AppBar`, `Drawer` and `BottomBar`.
+Check the example for details.

 ### Widgets

 Just like screens, widgets can be resposive too extending `AbstractResponsiveWidget` & `AbstractResponsiveWidgetState`.